About the Jennings Library

 The Information Desk is located in the lobby of the Library and is the main access point for all services.
 Professional librarians provide research assistance in person, by text or email, via chat and by phone.
 Point of need reference assistance is available during the day and evening and individual consultations can be scheduled to obtain help with planning research strategies and finding the best resources for class projects and assignments.
 Throughout the year, the library celebrates the research and scholarly activities of the campus community through exhibits of student and faculty work.

 Volumes and Volumes

 When locally held materials do not suffice, students can obtain needed materials from libraries across the United States through the interlibrary loan service.
-The college’s collections are also augmented by consortial agreements with other New Jersey libraries.
-The VALE (Virtual Academic Library Environment) Reciprocal Borrowing Program enables faculty and students to borrow materials from participating academic libraries in New Jersey, including Rutgers and Montclair State Universities, while Reciprocal Essex Borrowing Libraries (ReBL) card holders have access to 25 member libraries in Essex County.
+The university’s collections are also augmented by consortial agreements with other New Jersey libraries.
+The VALE (Virtual Academic Library Environment) Reciprocal Borrowing Program enables faculty and students to borrow materials from participating academic libraries in New Jersey, including Rutgers and Montclair State Universities, while Reciprocal Essex Borrowing Libraries (ReBL) card holders have access to 20 member libraries in Essex County.

 A Digital Den with Creature Comforts

 The library is wireless and students can log onto the Web with their own devices or borrow a device from the Information Desk to do so.
 With a Caldwell Net ID, full access to all library resources is available from on or off-campus locations.
 Printing is free in the library and there is a self-service beverage area in the main lobby where coffee, tea, lattes, and hot chocolate are available for purchase.
 During exam periods, the library presents stress-reducing and community-building activities.
 The library’s website [www.caldwell.edu/library] provides current information about hours and services as well as full access to the library’s resources.